asdbee/ModMail/README.md

 A list of all commands can be found [here](https://github.com/asdbee/ModMail/blob/master/help.md)

 **If you're running into any issues with your current ModMail, ensure that all code is updated.
 If you still encounter an error, post an [issue](https://github.com/asdbee/ModMail/issues)**

+**READ**: This GitHub repository may be used for educational purposes and personal use.
+The contents of this repository must not be reuploaded unless forked.
+Reuploading this code and claiming it was created by you or such, may lead to legal implications.